Migran99/IA-MUAR/README.md

 # IA-MUAR
 Repository for the code of Artificial Intelligence.
 Máster en Automática y Robótica [MUAR].
-UPM Trabajo de IA
+UPM

-Integrantes:
+Members:
-- Miguel
+- Miguel Granero
 - Antonio Caamaño
 - Lucas Rey
-- German
+- German Ferrando

 ## Requirements
 The use of a virtual environment is recommended.